oronymzy/tips/docs/qrMkdwn.md

 ## prior work
 - The bulk of the instructions were introduced to me through [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), part of the [Markdown Here](https://github.com/adam-p/markdown-here) [wiki](https://github.com/adam-p/markdown-here/wiki) on GitHub.
-- The HTML versions of the Markdown examples were produced with [pandoc](https://pandoc.org/), except for [admonitions](#admonitions), which was produced with MkDocs.
+- The HTML versions of the Markdown examples were produced with [pandoc](https://pandoc.org/), except for [admonitions](#admonitions), which was produced with MkDocs, and a result in *blocks of code*, which was left as raw Markdown in order to produce syntax highlighting.
+For results with only one paragraph, HTML paragraph tags were removed.

 [Markdown]: https://en.wikipedia.org/wiki/Markdown
 [^jgmblkq]: https://daringfireball.net/projects/markdown/syntax#blockquote